 Instead, have Skype meetings or use Google Hangouts.
 Sound pretty obvious?
 These meetings are all about consistency and content.
-Regular meetings that are purposeful and powerful with both in-house and remote employees will help to keep everyone on a joint mission.
+Regular, purposeful, and powerful meetings with both in-house and remote employees will help keep everyone on a joint mission.

-When’s the last time you said “great work” to your team?
+When did you last say “great work” to your team?

 3 – Make Them Laugh